-Even for first time offenders, California imposes fairly tough penalties on those who plead or are found guilty by a jury or bench trial.
+Even for first-time offenders, California imposes fairly tough penalties on those who plead or are found guilty by a jury or bench trial.
 Judges can sentence offenders to up to six months in the county jail and three to five years of summary or informal probation.

 Fines can range from $390 to $1,000, and with separate automatic assessments enforced by each jurisdiction, that number typically climbs to $1,500 to $2,000 by the time a sentence is completed.
 In addition, completion of a three- or nine-month drug treatment program may be assigned.
 The length of program depends on the blood alcohol measurement taken at the time of the arrest.

 This suspension is disruptive for both the person facing the DUI charge and his/her family.
-While it is possible to petition for a restricted license, which permits driving to and from work and to DUI school that goes into effect after 30 days, there is an another option.
+While it is possible to petition for a restricted license, which permits driving to and from work and to DUI school that goes into effect after 30 days, there is another option.

-The automatic suspension can we postponed by making a request to the DMV for an administrative hearing.
+The automatic suspension can be postponed by making a request to the DMV for an administrative hearing.
 At the hearing, it is possible to avoid the license suspension completely, which is where representation by an experienced criminal defense attorney is key.
 If an attorney represents a DUI client at the DMV hearing, it is much more likely the license suspension could be set aside.

 It is important to note that a license suspension is automatically increased to one year if the accused refuses to take a chemical test when stopped by police on suspicion of DUI.
-Individuals charged with DUI could also face the installation of an interlock device that functions similar to a breathalyzer, and requires the driver to blow into it before the car will start.
+Individuals charged with DUI could also face the installation of an interlock device that functions similar to a breathalyzer and requires the driver to blow into it before the car will start.

 If alcohol is detected by the device, the ignition remains locked.
-These devices are part of the standard sentence imposed on offenders in Los Angeles County, and also may be required if the driver has a blood alcohol level above 0.15%, previous moving violations, or the chemical test was refused.
+These devices are part of the standard sentence imposed on offenders in Los Angeles County, and also may be required if the driver has a blood-alcohol level above 0.15%, previous moving violations, or the chemical test was refused.

-The earlier in the process a lawyer is brought in defend you, the better the chance they have of securing the best evidence and mounting the most effective defense.
-The Los Angeles Manshoory Law Group, APC understands serious effects of a DUI conviction and will fight to get you the best possible results.
+The earlier in the process a Los Angeles DUI lawyer is brought in to defend you, the better the chance they have of securing the best evidence and mounting the most effective defense.
+The Los Angeles Manshoory Law Group, APC understands the serious effects of a DUI conviction and will fight to get you the best possible results.